Depp says wife-beating claim made him 'Quasimodo' - France 24

 London (AFP)

-Hollywood legend Johnny Depp on Friday accused Britain's The Sun tabloid of turning him from "Cinderella into Quasimodo" by claiming he beat his ex-wife Amber Heard.
+Hollywood star Johnny Depp on Friday accused British tabloid newspaper The Sun of turning him from "Cinderella to Quasimodo" by claiming he beat his ex-wife Amber Heard.

+The "Pirates of the Caribbean" star also told a London court that he knew his marriage to the 34-year-old actress was over when the cleaner discovered human faeces in the couple's bed.

+"I thought it was an oddly fitting end to the relationship," the 57-year-old said.

-The first week of Depp's star-studded libel trial against the paper's publisher and executive editor drew to a close with the 57-year-old denying hurling a champagne bottle and a phone at his former wife.
+The first week of the star-studded libel trial against The Sun's publisher and executive editor ended with Depp denying hurling a magnum of champagne and a phone at Heard while he was high.

-Depp claims charges compiled by Heard over a tumultuous two-year marriage that ended in 2017 were a "hoax" designed to advance her career at his expense.
+Depp claims charges compiled by Heard during a tumultuous two-year marriage that ended in 2017 were a "hoax" designed to advance her career at his expense.

-The "Pirates of the Caribbean" actor said Thursday he was so often high or strung out on drugs that he was "in no condition" to hurt the 34-year-old model and film star.

-The High Court trial revolves around a 2018 headline in The Sun asking how JK Rowling could be happy casting "wife-beater" Depp in a "Fantastic Beasts" film.
+The High Court trial revolves around a 2018 headline in The Sun asking how "Harry Potter" author JK Rowling could support casting "wife-beater" Depp in a "Fantastic Beasts" film.

 Depp said the headline altered his Hollywood image and endangered his career.

-Depp looked more confident and engaged on the fourth day of the three-week trial than he appeared at its start.
+Depp looked more confident and engaged on the fourth day of the three-week hearing than he did at its start.

-He listened alertly in an olive suit and verbally clashed with publisher News Group Newspapers' (NGN) lawyer Sasha Wass in an attempt to refute her various charges.

-Wass has gone chronologically through each of Depp's 14 alleged assaults and other abuses.

-She attempted on Friday to complete her depiction of the US superstar as self-centred and out of touch with reality due to debilitating drug abuse.
+News Group Newspapers' lawyer Sasha Wass tried to complete her depiction of the superstar as self-centred and out of touch with reality due to debilitating drug abuse.

-Depp countered that it was Heard who was chronically looking for a fight.
+Depp countered that it was Heard who was always looking for a fight.

-He said the he went to read in bed on the night of Heard's 30th birthday party because "I was trying to avoid another confrontation with Ms Heard about something that didn't go exactly as she wanted or had planned".
+He said he went to read in bed on the night of Heard's 30th birthday party because he was "trying to avoid another confrontation" with her.

-Depp turned up for the party two hours late because of a difficult business meeting about a financial dispute.

-But Wass said Depp was fuming because Heard had pointed out one of his character faults.
+But Wass said Depp was fuming after Heard had pointed out he was two hours late.

-"And the argument picked up pace and you picked up the bottle of champagne and you threw it at Ms Heard.
+"And you picked up the bottle of champagne and you threw it at Ms Heard.
 And it missed and the bottle hit the wall and it smashed," the lawyer said.

 "And that, I suggest, is how you express yourself when you are angry, you smash things," the lawyer said.